christiandunkel/raytracer/documentation/documentation.md

 ### Camera

+The `camera` property defines the camera looking on to the scene.
+The camera is defined using a position, a vector that points up and a vector that points to the right from its origin.

+*Multiple cameras can be defined.* The [render](#render) property defines, which camera is used to render the scene as an image.

 ```
 define camera <name> <pos> <up-vec> <right-vec>
 ```

-The camera front vector is on the z-axis and looks towards the negative z-values.
-It is defined using a position, a vector that points up and a vector that points to the right from its origin.

 - `name` is a string, defining the name of the camera.
 - `pos` is the position of the camera in world space and consists of 3 numbers for the x-, y- and z-axis that are separated by spaces.